garethtdavies/docker-masterclass/README.md

 everything from the `COPY` directive onwards has forced a cache bust and new layers.
 However, there's actually something we can do here to ensure that fewer new layers are required and that the majority of the build is used from the cache.
-Note that we need the NPM manifest (`package.json`) file to carry out the NPM installation of required modules.
+Note that we need the npm manifest (`package.json`) file to carry out the npm installation of required modules.
 But this isn't actually something that altering the source file changes.
-As we're not changing the manifest, we could actually split up the `COPY` commands so that if only the source file changes, the previous NPM installation layer is used from cache.
+As we're not changing the manifest, we could actually split up the `COPY` commands so that if only the source file changes, the previous npm installation layer is used from cache.
 Change the following lines in the Dockerfile:
 ```
 COPY package.json index.js /usr/src/app/